 As a Pillow

-If ever I'm taking an overnight journey, whether it's by bus, train or plane, I'll always make sure to have my sarong close to hand so that I can use it as a pillow.
-I'll roll it up into a sausage shape and use it to get some sleep.
-This also prevents me from waking up with a stiff neck in the morning!
+If you're ever taking an overnight journey, whether it's by bus, train or plane, make sure to have a sarong close to hand so that you can use it as a pillow.
+Roll it up into a sausage shape and use it to get some sleep.
+It will prevent you from waking up with a stiff neck in the morning!

-If you want to get changed in a public area -- the beach, a park, a hostel dorm room, for example -- tie your sarong around your waist and you'll be able to get changed in private.
+If you want to get changed in a public area--the beach, a park, a hostel dorm room--tie your sarong around your waist and you'll be able to get changed in private.

 If you've recently been sunburned, or don't have any sunscreen and will be spending a while in the sun, use your sarong to protect yourself.
 You can wrap it over your head to protect your scalp or over your shoulders to protect the top half of your body.
 If you've been sunburned, you can wrap the sarong around the burn, as they're usually made of a much smoother material than shirts.